raybellis/draft-bellis-dnsop-xpf/draft-bellis-dnsop-xpf.md

 front of DNS servers to provide (for example) load balancing or to perform transport layer conversions.

-This document defines an option within the EDNS(0) Extension Mechanism for DNS that allows a DNS server to receive the original client source IP address when supplied by trusted proxies.
+This document defines a meta resource record that allows a DNS server to receive information about the client's original transport protocol parameters when supplied by trusted proxies.

 --- middle